Taking Tylenol? The Glutathione Connection

 Prevention is preferable to repair.
 The best way to prevent liver damage from acetaminophen is to use it in the recommended doses for the recommended periods of time and not to take too much.
 However, it is easy to overdose on acetaminophen because it is often found in combination products, so it is important to always read medication labels.
 It is also very important that acetaminophen not be combined with alcohol.

-The liver will repair itself without outside intervention, however it needs building blocks for repair either from supplementation or diet.
+The liver will repair itself without outside intervention; however, it needs building blocks for repair either from supplementation or diet.
 Important nutrients for optimal liver health and function include vitamin C, vitamin D, B-vitamins, B12, folate, zinc and glutathione.
-Castor oil packs can also be helpful, as can a liver-focused herbal blend like Liver Detox (Professional Strength).
+Castor oil packs can also be helpful, as can a liver-focused herbal blend.

 How To Prevent And Treat Glutathione Depletion

-Glutathione can be supplemented directly (it is in my Essential Immune Support formula), or it’s precursor, N-acetylcysteine (NAC) can be supplemented.
+Glutathione can be supplemented directly, or its precursor, N-acetylcysteine (NAC), can be supplemented.
 Supplementing with Vitamin C is also an effective way to increase glutathione levels.

 Eating a diet that supports glutathione levels is another option.
-N-acetylcysteine can be found in protein-rich foods like meat, yogurt and egg yolk and in vegan sources like oatmeal, cruciferous vegetables, garlic, and onion.
+N-acetylcysteine can be found in protein-rich foods like meat, yogurt, and egg yolk, and it can be found in vegan sources like oatmeal, cruciferous vegetables, garlic, and onion.
 Other antioxidants are easy to find in brightly colored fruits and vegetables.

-Which Dr. Green Mom Supplements Can Support Liver & Glutathione Levels While Taking Tylenol?
+Which Supplements Support Liver & Glutathione Levels While Taking Tylenol?

-For most of my adult patients, taking Essential Immune Support (which contains glutathione, quercetin, vitamin C, zinc, selenium, and more) in addition to daily Super Nutrients provides all the protection that their liver needs to handle routine acetaminophen use.
+For most of my adult patients, taking a natural supplement with a potent blend of vitamins, herbs, minerals and probiotics (such as glutathione, quercetin, vitamin C, zinc, and selenium) in addition to a quality multivitamin provides all the protection that their livers need to handle routine acetaminophen use.

-Pregnant and breastfeeding mothers can bump up their antioxidant protection by adding extra vitamin C and beta glucans found in Mother’s Immunity Support to their Prenatal and Postnatal Daily Nutrients.
+Pregnant and breastfeeding mothers can bump up their antioxidant protection by adding extra vitamin C and beta glucans found in medicinal mushrooms to their quality prenatal vitamin.

-For children’s protocols, I’ll often add extra vitamin C and/or zinc to their Super Nutrients gummies to support the antioxidant network if they are taking Tylenol for more than a day or two.
-This is especially true if the kids have trouble getting in the recommended daily servings of fruits and vegetables.
+For children, I’ll often add extra vitamin C and/or zinc to their multivitamins to support the antioxidant network if they are taking Tylenol for more than a day or two.
+This is especially true if they have trouble getting in the recommended daily servings of fruits and vegetables.

 Tylenol is a safe and effective painkiller to use for short periods of time and in the recommended doses.
 However, Tylenol does carry the risk of liver damage and glutathione depletion, especially if overused or used alongside alcohol.